2025 Cohen New Works Festival Projects

 Project Lead: Gabriel Araújo

-Contains flashing lights.
-Recommended for all ages
+Contains flashing lights, sensitive themes and loud noises.
+Recommended for ages 12+.

 Approximate Run Time: 40 minutes